-Being an attentive and alert driver can help prevent crashes that lead to unintentional injury and death.
-With the rapid adoption of smartphones in the United States, distracted driving has become a hot topic in traffic safety.
-From 2010 – 2019 a total of 40,946 crashes were caused by distracted driving which lead to 14,018 injuries and 119 fatalities in Nebraska alone (NDOT, 2021).
+From 2010 – 2019 a total of 40,946 crashes were caused by distracted driving.
+These distractions lead to 14,018 injuries and 119 fatalities in Nebraska alone.
 That’s an increase of over 30%!

+- So Many Distractions.
 Distracted driving is the act of driving while engaged in any task that takes your focus off the road – texting, talking on the phone, watching videos, reading, even passengers can be a distraction.
 Distracting tasks can affect drivers in different ways and can be categorized as visual, manual, and cognitive distraction.

 The Law prohibits the use of handheld wireless devices to read, write, or send communication while operating a motor vehicle.